cfour-hi/gitstars/README-EN.md

 [简体中文](./README.md) / English

-Github Stars Repositories Manager
+Github Stars Repositories Manager, A must-have repository management tool for developers

 </div>

-## 🎯 Background
+## 🎯 Situation

 As the first social platform for developers, Github has countless excellent open source projects, which brings great convenience to work and study.
 When you encounter a project you need or like, just click Star to get it.